TEMPERAMENTS XXXI: Pinnock ModernEntire Contents Copyright © 2010 CBH

 7. You now require the same two narrow fifths between a–e, and e–b.
 You know enough to check the e–b to f–c' to g–d' and a–e' to ensure all those intervals are indeed the same eighth-comma narrow, hopefully with the perceptible beats accelerating slightly as you ascend.

-9. Find your d♯ a perfect fifth below b♭ then squeezing it ever so slightly by raising the d♯ to make the first Equal Tempered fifth of this temperament: This interval will have a very slow beat, perhaps once every two seconds.
+9. Find your d♯ a pure fifth below b♭ then squeezing it ever so slightly by raising the d♯ to make the first Equal Tempered fifth of this temperament: This interval will have a very slow beat, perhaps once every two seconds.
 Tune up an octave to d♯'.
 (Don’t get cross that I‘ve called this note D♯ in the diagram: I thought that was a better alternative than E♭ because there are two absolutely pure fifths on the sharp side of it, although we have determined it from the other side.)

 10. While you are in Equal mode, place another Equal-Tempered fifth from b–f♯'.
-Always make sure you are approaching the narrow interval from perfect by squeezing it.
+Always make sure you are approaching the narrow interval from pure by squeezing it.
 In this case, it means flattening the f♯'.

 11. Tune down the octave to f♯, another ET fifth from there to c♯', and down the octave to c♯.

-12. All that remains is the g♯, which the diagram shows is perfectly located without beats between the c♯ and d♯'.
-Can’t get the g♯ perfect to both notes?
+12. All that remains is the g♯, which the diagram shows is located without beats between the c♯ and d♯'.
+Can’t get the g♯ pure to both notes?
 Then an error has accumulated.
 It may be of little practical consequence, but it’s worth a check.
 Refer back to the diagram and ensure that your rendition has the gist of this temperament.
 Are those six eighth-comma fifths all equally lazy, if anything, with the beat speeds increasing as you ascend?
 Likewise, the three ET fifths: Are they in the right spot of the circle?
 Are you sure they are indeed narrow and not wide?
 Have you fulfilled Simon’s ambition for a true Equal Temperament substitute—one with more flavor?

 A good tuner knows when to stop fussing: Bring the rest of the instrument in tune with your bearings area as usual, and play on.